westerlymerlin/UCL-Tombola-app/README.md

 A chronos 2.1(HD) High speed camera [description here](https://www.krontech.ca/product/chronos-2-1-hd-high-speed-camera/)<br>
 - Camera API [description is here](https://www.krontech.ca/wp-content/uploads/2020/05/WebAPI_Printout.pdf)

+Full documentation can be found in the file: [README.pdf](./README.pdf)

 ---
 **Sample Code**<br>
 `example.py` example of a python script that controls the drum speed and records a series of images.